Darian Shimy

 What is a Dance-a-Thon?

-A dance-a-thon is a unique a-thon style fundraiser.
-Similar to other a-thons, participants commit to dancing a certain amount and gather donations.
+A Dance-A-Thon is a unique a-thon style fundraiser.
+Similar to other A-Thons, participants commit to dancing for a certain amount of time and gather donations to support their efforts.

-Dance-a-thons are tons of fun and a way to turn school dances into a fundraising opportunity.
-Because the money is going to a good cause, it’s easy to get donors on board.
+Dance-a-thons are tons of fun, good exercise, and a way to turn school dances into a fundraising opportunity.
+Because the money is going to a good cause, it's also easy to get donors on board.

 Dance-a-Thon Goals & Rules